“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “He’s got good lesson plan.
 You’ll learn a lot from him.”
 Thackeray tried to sound sincere.

 The first-call bell rang on the train platform.
 Taylor turned to his senior companion with a look of quiet desperation.
 As annoyed as Thackeray had become with his junior companion, he couldn’t avoid a brief pang of sympathy.
-It was, after all, his first transfer.
+It was, after all, the kid’s first transfer.

 “Yeah.
 That’s your train.
 C’mon.”
 He led Taylor to the turnstiles and handed him his luggage.